 Many software engineers can write code, but they lack the communication skills necessary to share their ideas with non-technical team members and business partners.

-Make sure to point out your non-technical qualifications to potential employers.
+Make sure to point out your non-technical qualifications and soft skills to potential employers.
 Emphasize your problem solving abilities, your willingness to learn new things and your overall grit and determination.

 As a software engineer you will spend plenty of time writing documentation, explaining your ideas and talking in meetings.
 Don’t forget to highlight those qualifications and business skills during interviews.